Apocrathia/home-assistant-config/docs/README.md

 ![My Home Assistant Default View](images/default_view.png)

 ## Hardware
-I am running Home Assistant within Hass.io on a VMware Photon Virtual machine which is running within VMware ESXi on an Intel NUC.
+I am running Home Assistant within Hass.io on an Ubuntu virtual machine which is running within VMware ESXi on an Intel NUC.
 For the most part, I have attempted to abstract as much hardware from the equation as possible.